mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

        * not greater than `ConnectionPoolOptions.waitQueueTimeoutMS`,
        * but MAY occasionally be greater than that,
        * because a driver does not provide hard real-time guarantees.
        *
-       * A driver that delivers events synchronously MUST NOT include in this duration
-       * the time to deliver the `ConnectionCheckOutStartedEvent`.
-       *
        * A driver MAY choose the type idiomatic to the driver.
        * If the type chosen does not convey units, e.g., `int64`,